kmaaallen/unicorn-attractor-milestone/README.md

 - As a unicorn attractor developer I want to be able to update all tickets, move them to the appropriate queue and add additional information
 - As a unicorn attractor developer I want to be able to collect subscription payments securely and have a view of my subscribers
 - As a unicorn attractor developer I want to restrict access to the features module based on subscription level.
-- As a unicorn attractor developer I want to recieve messages from users via a contact form so I can act on them if necessary
+- As a unicorn attractor developer I want to receive messages from users via a contact form so I can act on them if necessary

 I also created some basic wireframes, which I used as the starting point for my designs.